vestrel00/contacts-android/docs/basics/query-contacts-by-lookup-key.md

 For more info, read [Permissions handling using coroutines](./../permissions/permissions-handling-coroutines.md).

 You may, of course, use other permission handling libraries or just do it yourself =)

-## Custom data support

-The `PhoneLookupQuery` API does not include custom data in the matching process.
-However, you may still use the `include` function with custom data.
-For more info, read [Query custom data](./../customdata/query-custom-data.md).

-##  Using the `match` and `whereExactlyMatches` functions to specify matching criteria

-The `PhoneLookupQuery` API lets the Contacts Provider perform the search using its own custom matching algorithm via the `whereExactlyMatches` function.

-This will only match EXACT phone numbers or SIP addresses of different formatting and variations.
-There is no partial matching.

-There are several different types of matching algorithms that can be used.
-The type is set via the `match` function.

-**Custom data are not included in the matching process!** To match custom data, use `Query`.

-### Match.PHONE

-Match phone numbers.
-This is useful in cases where you want to implement a caller ID function for incoming and outgoing calls.
-This is the default.

-For example, if there are contacts with the following numbers;

-- 123
-- 1234
-- 1234
-- 12345

-Searching for "123" will only return the one contact with the number "123".
-Searching for "1234" will return the contact(s) with the number "1234".

-Additionally, this is able to match phone numbers with or without using country codes.
-For example, the phone number "+923123456789" (country code 92) will be matched using any of the following;
-"03123456789", "923123456789", "+923123456789".

-The reverse is partially true.
-For example, the phone number "03123456789" will be matched using "03123456789" or "+923123456789" BUT will NOT be matched using "923123456789".

-If a phone number is saved with AND without a country code, then only the contact with the number that matches exactly will be returned.
-For example, when numbers "+923123456789" and "03123456789" are saved, searching for "03123456789" will return only the contact with that exact number (NOT including the contact with "+923123456789").

-> ℹ️ Matching is not strictly based on the `PhoneEntity.normalizedNumber` (E164 representation) if
-> it is not null.
-In cases where it is null, matching will be done strictly based on the
-> `PhoneEntity.number`.

-> ⚠️ The matching process/results described here may differ across OEMs and/or Android versions.
-> For more details, read https://github.com/vestrel00/contacts-android/issues/337#issuecomment-1843672903

-### Match.SIP

-Same as `Match.PHONE` except this matches SIP addresses instead of phone numbers.

-> ⚠️ This is only available for API 21 and above.
-The `Match.PHONE` will be used for API versions
-> below 21 even if `Match.SIP` is specified.